-R- 2 - Devel opment Parameters s Table (3) Density Max. and Buildi Intensity ng Standards (5) (ft) (1) Min.
+R-2 - Development Parameters Table (3) Density Max.
+Min.
 Lot Min.
-Setbacks (ft) (2) ng Height Area Width (ft) Depth (ft) Front - Structur e Front - porch, patio, deck Side Interi or (4) Side Street Rear See underlying Future Land Use Category 35 7,500 sf 70 80 20 10 6 10 10
+Setbacks (ft) (2) and Intensity Standards (5) tensity ng Area andards Height Area Width (ft) Depth (ft) Front - Structur e Front - porch, patio, deck Side Interi or (4) Side Street Rear See underlying Future Land Use Category 35 7,500 sf 70 80 20 10 6 10 10

 - 1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3501.
 Measurement of height and limitations - 2.
 Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3505.
 Setback Measurements, allowances and restrictions - 3.
-These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 4.
+These Development Parameters may be superseded by other requirements as part of an adopted - Development Master Plan and/or Conditional Overlay. - 4.
 For new residential subdivisions only, Single-Family Detached Zero Lot Line dwellings may be constructed with a 0-foot setback on one side yard; whereas, the opposite side yard shall be at least 10 feet. - 5.
 The maximum Impervious Surface Ratio (ISR) is 0.75 for residential uses.
 For nonresidential uses, see the underlying Future Land Use Category.